Quality of life of children in South America

 The current wave of the survey is funded by the Jacobs Foundation.
-So far more than 30 countries joined the third wave of the survey:
+40 countries take part in the third wave of the survey:

-Each participating country will survey a large scale representative sample of at least 1,000 children in
+Each participating country survey a large scale representative sample of at least 1,000 children in

 each of three school year groups – around the ages of 8, 10 and 12.